 Designated public sector organizations must consult with the public and persons with disabilities.

-Municipalities must also consult with their municipal accessibility advisory committees, where one has been established in accordance with subsection 29 (1) or (2) of the Act.
+Municipalities must also consult with their municipal accessibility advisory committees, in accordance with AODA, IASR, Design of Public Spaces Standards, Section 80.39.

-In this section, "designated public sector organization" means every municipality and every person or organization described in Schedule 1 of Ontario Regulation 191/11 (Integrated Accessiblility Standards), but not persons or organizations listed in Column 1 of Table 1 to Ontario Regulation 146/10 (Public Bodies and Commission Public Bodies -Definitions) made under the Public Service of Ontario Act, 2006.
+In this section, "designated public sector organization" means every municipality and every person or organization described in Schedule 1 of Ontario Regulation 191/11 (Integrated Accessibility Standards), but not persons or organizations listed in Column 1 of Table 1 to Ontario Regulation 146/10 (Public Bodies and Commission Public Bodies -Definitions) made under the Public Service of Ontario Act, 2006.